Russia–United States relations: Beginning of Putin's fourth term (2018–2020)

 A June 2020 New York Times report, citing unnamed sources, stated that American intelligence officials assessed with medium confidence that Russian military intelligence unit 29155 had supervised a bounty program paying Taliban-linked militants to kill foreign servicemembers, including Americans, in Afghanistan in 2019.
-The bounty program reportedly resulted in the deaths of "several" U.S. soldiers, but The Pentagon's top leaders said that Russian bounty program has not been corroborated.
+The bounty program reportedly resulted in the deaths of "several" U.S. soldiers.
+The Pentagon's top leaders said that the Russian bounty program could not be corroborated.
 The Taliban and Russia have both denied that the bounty program exists.
 President Donald Trump and his aides denied that he was briefed on the intelligence.
 Director of National Intelligence John Ratcliffe said that Trump had not received a briefing on the bounty program.
 White House press secretary Kayleigh McEnany said the same.
 Secretary of Defense Mark Esper said that General Kenneth McKenzie, the commander of U.S. Central Command, and General Scott Miller, the top U.S. military commander in Afghanistan, did not think "the reports were credible as they dug into them."
 McKenzie said that he found no "causative link" between reported bounties to actual U.S. military deaths, but said a lack of proof is "often true in battlefield intelligence."

 On July 1, 2020, following media reports of Taliban participation in an alleged Russian bounty program, the U.S. House Armed Services Committee overwhelmingly voted in favor of an amendment to restrict President Trump's ability to withdraw U.S. troops from Afghanistan.

 On September 25, 2020, U.S. Air Force B-52 bombers staged a mock attack run on Kaliningrad, a Russian exclave locked between NATO countries.
 The simulated raid on the Kaliningrad region was a test case of destroying Russian air defense systems located in the region.

-Influence on the Trump Administration
+Influence on the Trump administrations

 Shortly before the inauguration of President Trump, the Steele dossier was leaked to the public.
 Written by a private intelligence firm claiming to unearth a relationship between his presidential campaign and the Russian government, the report alleged that the Russians possessed kompromat on Trump which could be used to blackmail him.
 It suggested the Kremlin had promised the campaign that compromising information would not be released if the Administration cooperated.
-Though the report was met with skepticism, the relationship between Russian leadership and the incoming Trump Administration became highly salient.
-Days later, Ynet, an Israeli online news site, reported that U.S. intelligence had advised Israeli intelligence officers to be cautious about sharing information with the incoming Trump administration until the possibility of Russian influence over Trump had been fully investigated.
+Though the report was met with skepticism, the relationship between Russian leadership and the incoming first Trump Administration became highly salient.
+Days later, Ynet, an Israeli online news site, reported that U.S. intelligence had advised Israeli intelligence officers to be cautious about sharing information with the incoming first Trump administration until the possibility of Russian influence over Trump had been fully investigated.
 Allegations of collusion between Trump associations and the Russian government continued to emerge well into his presidency.

-Various administration officials' close ties with Russia have been documented and heavily scrutinized, most notably former National Security Advisor Michael Flynn's contacts with the Russian ambassador.
+Various links between Trump associates and Russian officials have been documented and heavily scrutinized, most notably former National Security Advisor Michael Flynn's contacts with the Russian ambassador.
 Throughout his presidential tenure, Trump expressed both support and criticism of Russia's actions in Crimea, Syria, Ukraine, North Korea, Venezuela, election meddling, Skripal poisoning, and oil drilling in Russia.